 The Burned Down Trailer Site

-The Mable Creek Pit Site
+The Bear Creek Pit formerly known as the Mable Creek Pit Site

-Targeted Brownfield Assessment (TBA) submitted September, 2018.
-Application deemed unfit for TBA program.
-Alaska Department of Environmental Conservation (ADEC) has committed to conduct the assessments and the Mable Creek Pit Site is currently on the list for Abbreviate Preliminary Assessments.
-Field work is delayed until spring 2021, due to Covid-19.
+Alaska Department of Environmental Conservation (ADEC) committed to conduct the assessments and the Bear is currently on the list for Abbreviate Preliminary Assessments.
+Field work took place June 2022.
+Gakona applied for the first DBAC for the Bear Creek Pit Site.

 The BLM/Fire Lookout Site